manpreet1130/RealTime-Sudoku-Solver/README.md

 <p align = "center"><img align = "center" src = "images/solution.png" /></p>

 ## Scripts
+### main.py
+This script combines all the scripts given below.

 ### christopher.py
 This script consists of a Convolutional Neural Network trained on a custom dataset.

 ### basic.py
-This script is used to take as input the original image, apply preprocessing, get the corner points of the board, warp the image and seperate out the individual smaller grids(tiles) containing the individual digits/blanks
+This script is used to take as input the original image, apply preprocessing, get the corner points of the board, warp the image and seperate out the individual smaller grids(tiles) containing the individual digits/blanks.

 ### sud.py
 This script is used to take the individual tiles, does a bit of preprocessing and predict the digits in each tile.
 As the grid is a 9x9, the number of tiles are 81.